-It makes our popcorn taste yummy and it’s healthy for us!
-But is it a good flavoring for our pets?
-Salt is a common ingredient seen in most pet foods but salt in excess can lead to blood pressure problems, heart conditions, and kidney dysfunctions.
+It makes our popcorn taste yummy, and it’s healthy for us!
+But is it good flavoring for our pets?
+Salt is a common ingredient seen in most pet foods, but salt in excess can lead to blood pressure problems, heart conditions, and kidney dysfunctions.

-So, in this article, we’ll cover everything you as pet owners need to know about salt in our pets food!
+So, in this article, we’ll cover everything you, as pet owners, need to know about salt in your pet’s food!
 We’ll discuss this controversial ingredient and see what science has to say about it in pet food.

 What is Salt?

 Before we get into the reason why salt is added to pet food.
 We first need to know what exactly salt is.
 Well, salt is a mineral composed of sodium & chlorine.

 In general, the sodium requirement of an adult dog is approximately 200mg, whilst a growing puppy may require up to 550mg per day.

 The Controversy: Why Is Salt added to Pet food?

 Salt is essential for your dog’s body to function normally, so in small amounts, it’s not necessarily bad for your pet.

 Today, pet food manufacturers add salt in order to increase the palatability of pet food since salt is a natural and safe flavoring.